 We want to feel good—the pleasure principle.
 Our emotions are an ancient guiding system that survived because it benefits the organism.
 The world has rapidly changed—biological evolution can’t keep pace with social evolution.
 We exist in a complex world that outpaces our biological guiding systems.
 Our cognitive apparatus is an inadequate guide to expertly navigate the complexities.
 This is where consciousness steps in.
 We absorb learning from surroundings, gathering skills and knowledge to competitively survive.
 But we must reach beyond survival, also developing habits and behaviors that consider the future; not simply pleasure in the moment.
 Increasing complexity of industrial and digital revolutions doesn’t render emotions obsolete but does, however, place increasing demand on a more cognitive approach.

 We must be skeptical of new ideas; slow to abandon proven behaviors for attractive shortcuts.
 Look a little deeper.
 Look for evidence.
 Ask a few questions.
 Are there confirming studies?
 Who conducted the studies?
 Where did the idea come from?
 Is the idea all-encompassing ignoring complexity?
-Slowing down to investigate, asking a few questions, may save us from unneeded hurts.
+Slowing down to investigate, asking a few questions, may save us from many unneeded hurts.
 We are human; we occasionally will be duped.
-Upon first contact, we may like an idea because it sounds right (it feels good), but with further examination and a few probing questions, we may discover the error, avoid wasted time and pursue a more productive course.
+Upon first contact, we may like an idea because it sounds right (it feels good), but with further examination and a few probing questions, we often discover the error, avoid wasted time and then pursue a more productive course.